Juvenile Assault Charges: What Parents Need to Know

 Why You Need a Juvenile Defense Lawyer

 Don’t assume that “it’s just a juvenile case” and it’ll go away on its own.
+As Lexi points out, “juvenile court is private with no juvenile trials,” which means the procedures are unique.
 A juvenile record can affect:

 • College admissions